by Paddy Waldron

 Many Irish-language names appear to be missing fadas (accents).

-In the official version of the indexes, there appear to be no middle names at all, and in many case no quarters of registration, so the familysearch.org versions of the indexes, which include these (see below), will still be superior in some cases.
+In the official online version of the indexes, there appear to be almost no middle names (although the advanced search form requests a middle name), and in many case no quarters of registration, so the familysearch.org versions of the indexes, which include these (see below), will still be superior in some cases.

 Similarly, when a widow remarries, the official online index appears to include her in the index under her maiden name only.
 The familysearch.org versions include an extra entry (or entries) under the surname(s) of the previous husband(s) of widows who remarried.
 From 2070 on, when marriage records for 1995 go online, users will have to think about what happens when a divorcee remarries.